Manufacturing Services HSN Code 9988 and GST Rates [2026]

 Can job workers claim ITC?

 Yes.
-Both job workers and principals can claim Input Tax Credit under Sections 19 & 143 of the CGST Act, subject to documentation.
+Both job workers and principal manufacturers can claim Input Tax Credit (ITC) under Sections 19 & 143 of the CGST Act, subject to:

 What happens if goods sent for job work aren’t returned?

-If not returned within the prescribed period, the goods are treated as a deemed supply, and GST becomes payable.
+If goods are not returned within the prescribed period, they are treated as a deemed supply, and GST becomes payable by the principal manufacturer on the value of the goods.